Zaliznychne, Vinnytsia Oblast

-Zaliznychne (Залізничне) is an urban-type settlement in Khmilnyk Raion of Vinnytsia Oblast in Ukraine.
-It is located at the north of the oblast, some 70 km north-east of Vinnytsia.
+Zaliznychne (Залізничне) is a rural settlement in Khmilnyk Raion, Vinnytsia Oblast, Ukraine.
+It is located in the north of the oblast, some 70 km north-east of Vinnytsia.
 Zaliznychne belongs to Koziatyn urban hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Zaliznychne belonged to Koziatyn Municipality.
 The municipality as an administrative unit was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Vinnytsia Oblast to six.
 The area of Koziatyn Municipality was merged into Khmilnyk Raion.

+Until 26 January 2024, Zaliznychne was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Zaliznychne became a rural settlement.

 Economy

 Transportation

 Zaliznychne railway station is located in the settlement, on the railway connecting Berdychiv and Koziatyn.
 There is infrequent passenger traffic.